tenongene/med-tracker/README.md

 # med-tracker

 A Full Stack Application written in React and Bootstrap UI.
 Backend NodeJS/Express and AWS DynamoDB as database, using the AWS SDK.
-Application developed as part of the dev projects challenge.
+Application developed as part of the DevProjects challenge.

 ============================================
 ![Image](https://github.com/tenongene/medtracker/assets/49034904/419d1443-fef0-42a4-89d2-4a7a6b4cf9ce)